mrwttldl/Titanic_Prediction_Project/README.md

 I made an exploratory data analysis project using the data set about this event.The data has been split into two groups:

 * training set (train.csv) : We will use it to build our machine learning model
-* test set (test.csv) : We will use it to see how well our model performs on test data.

 ## Dataset Information